tvieregge/notes/the_mind_illuminated.md

 to to maintain an objective awareness and realize what the complainet is really about.
 It take a more powerful consciousness to have the energy to deal with the strong emotions while maintaining mindfulness.

+## Stage One
+### Establishing a Practice

+Preparing for prectice:
+Go over these point before each sit.

+* Motivation - Why you are meditating
+* Goals - Set a direction for your practive.
+Use recent problems and the stage you are at to set reasonable ones.
+* Beware of expectations - Be careful about where you "should be", any sit is a good one if you practice diligently.
+* Commit to diligence - No point meditating if you aren't trying.

+Four step tansition to meditation object:
+Use theis as part of the practice.
+Each step is an opportunity to distinguish between attention and awareness at different scopes of focus.
+Always try to keep awareness open.
+If attention moves away from the goal *gently* bring it back.

+1. Focus on the present - Anything is good, as lng as it is in the present.
+Give priority to sensations over thoughts.
+2. Focus on the body - Any sesation related to the body is good.
+3. Bodily sensations related to the breath - Same as 2, but limeted.
+4. Breath at the nose - This is the MO

+Expect to be aware of many other things as you focus on the breath, just don't engage.

+__Emphasize relaxation, peacefulness and pleasure ranther than willpower and effort.__

+Attitude: Don't slip into a judgemental, critiacal, stiving attitude.
+Aiming to be free from judgement and expectations.
+If you are feeling like you have to __struggle__ or it's __difficult__ you probably need to examine your attitude.

+You have mastered this stage when you never miss a daily practice excepts when comletely unavoidable.